Class 9 Science

 Existence of Atoms

-Atoms of most of the elements exist in the form of molecule or ion, since they are most reactive.
+Atoms of most of the elements exist in the form of molecule or ion, since they are generally reactive.
 For example, hydrogen, oxygen, chlorine, etc. However, atoms of some elements, which are non-reactive, exist in free-state in nature.
 For example helium, neon, argon, etc.

-Usually atoms exist in following two forms:
+Atoms generally exist in following two forms:

 Molecule: